Logan-RX-Alix/Ghidra_Scripts/README.md

 Instalation:

-Simple just add the script via the New Script button in the gui.
+Simply just add the script via the New Script button in the gui.